Using Google Analytics™ in Certain

 Website Profile

-When you sign up for a Google Analytics account, you are prompted to set up your first Website Profile.
+When you sign up for a Google Analytics account, you are also prompted to set up your first Website Profile.

-We recommend that you set up one Website Profile per Certain event.
+The document recommends that you set up one Website Profile per Certain event.

 Google will provide a separate Tracking ID for each registered Website Profile; see below.